 3: Engaging content with call-to-action elements

-Spoiler alert – one of the most important aspect of your website, is the content, who’d have thought?
-While you might have great content, have you considered your visitor flow?
+Spoiler alert – one of the most important aspects of your website, is the content, who’d have thought?
+While you might already have great content, have you considered your visitor flow?
 How do you want visitors to travel through your site, and have you considered what the ultimate goal you want them to accomplish is?
 We plan to write a more in-depth article on content and site flow, but here are some quick examples.
 If your goal with the website is to get customers to call up to book an appointment, then make sure the phone number is available without the visitor having to search for it.